 WHO ARE WE

 Dr. Monia Conforti supports us as a counselling psychologist.
-Monia is an experienced CBT therapist, HPCP and BPS registered, and co-facilitates both the weekly evening support group and the monthly BDD support group, as well as offering individual therapy.
-Monia is also an EMDR therapist, using it particularly for trauma, but is interested in researching its effectiveness for BDD, for which there have been positive outcomes.
+Monia is an experienced CBT and EMDR therapist, HPCP and BPS registered, and co-facilitates the monthly BDD support group, as well as offering individual therapy.
+Monia is interested in researching the effectiveness of EMDR for BDD, for which there have been positive outcomes.
 Her PsychD research studies were on the use of Sacred Text in therapy.
 She has a particular interest in bibliodrama and for supporting mothers suffering from postnatal mental health issues.

-Charles French is the leader of Crossroads Church and pastor at Still the Hunger.
+Charles French is a psychodynamic counsellor with previous experience as the manager of an intensive needs mental health residential home.
+He is also the leader of Crossroads Church and pastor at Still the Hunger.
 Originally from South Africa and with several years’ experience in church leadership, Charles is also a keen rugby player and gifted worship leader.
 Charles has a heart for therapeutic prayer ministry and helping others realise their own spiritual gifting.